 Amanda also worked at a leading London law firm for three years advising clients on all aspects of branding protection, exploitation and enforcement in the UK and European Union, before returning to New Zealand to join AJ Park in 2006.

 Advising New Zealand company Griffin’s on a strategy to protect its marks internationally has been a career highlight for Amanda.

 Amanda was recognized as one of the Top 250 Women in IP and a Trade mark star in the IP STARS list for 2021.
-Amanda was also named in The Legal 500's Asia-Pacific 2021 guide and elite 'leading lawyers' list.
+Amanda was also named in The Legal 500's Asia-Pacific 2021 and 2022 guide and elite 'leading lawyers' list.
 Amanda was selected by her peers for inclusion in the 2023 Best Lawyers in New Zealand™ in the field of IP law.

 Amanda is a New Zealand contributor for the loose-leaf publication Trade Marks Trade Names and Unfair Competition World Law and Practice.

 Griffin's is determined to protect its brands and the intellectual property it's built up over the years, says General Manager Sales and Marketing Josette Prince.
 With previous experience in fast moving consumer goods (FMCG), Prince understands the importance of protecting Griffin's trade marks internationally.Read full story

 Q&A with Amanda Griffiths, recently named in NZ Lawyer’s Elite Women List

 Amanda Griffiths was recently named in NZ Lawyer’s Elite Women List for ‘making great strides in shaping a new future for the legal sector’.